agustinalonsocantoli/allfunds/README.md

 - `POST /v1/news` - Create new news article (requires authentication token)
 - `PUT /v1/news/:id` - Archive news article with archived=true in body
 - `DELETE /v1/news/:id` - Delete news article (restricted to author only)

+## Developer notes (Desired Implementations)

+Points to add to the project for a better experience:
+- Implement role-based authentication in backend (User and Author roles)
+- Protect all routes with authentication middleware, except for registration route
+- Add user and author registration pages in frontend
+- Implement role-specific functionalities in frontend
+- Add responsive design in frontend